Eberty/LowCost3DReconstruction/README.md

 Run `source <install_file.sh>` in your terminal to install each required dependency.

-To make your life even easier, we pack everything in one place and you can just run:
+To make your life even easier, we packed everything in one place and you can just run:

 ```sh
 source run_all_install.sh